 How you can help pollinators

 Understanding what pollinators need will give you an idea of how you can help.
 Pollinators are a diverse group and have a variety of needs throughout the different stages of their lifecycles.

 - Flowers - a range of flowers is important.
 A mix of flowers with open structures and tubular flowers, but also ones that flower through winter as well as the main flowering season (March to October).

-- Foodplants - plant vegetation to feed on such as native trees, shrubs, smaller plants and even the grasses in your lawn that grow during spring and summer.
+- Foodplants - plant vegetation to feed on such as native trees, shrubs, smaller plants.
+Grasses and other plants (let these grow long on your lawn in spring and summer).
 They also feed on the roots, bulbs and stems of plants.

 - Breeding and nesting sites - water to drink, dead wood, rotting vegetation and longer grass are important for larvae.